 These shorter-lived fish, if cooked properly, can be a healthy addition to your dog’s diet.
 You can bake, grill, or steam these fish for your dog to eat.

 Keep your cooking to a minimum, avoid seasonings and greasing options because seasonings that contain toxic ingredients like garlic can cause some serious health problems for dogs.

 Also, don’t cook the fish in too much oil.
 Too much oil is not good for dogs, no matter what type of oil you use.
-Not only is oil loaded with fat and calories, but it can also upset your dog’s stomach, cause loose stool and diarrhea, and might even lead to pancreatitis.
+It can upset your dog’s stomach, cause loose stool and diarrhea, and might even lead to pancreatitis.

 Health Benefits of Fish for Dogs

 Fish is a fantastic source of protein for dogs.
 It is easily digestible, which makes it highly desirable for dogs with stomach upsets or with liver or kidney diseases.